zaphodb65/C4driverbuilder/README.md

 for the icons.

 Pre-requisites:  Python3, an image file and the Control4 experience-button-scenario.c4z driver.
 You must also have the package pillow installed.
-If you get an error saying ModuleNotFoundError: No module named 'PIL' then from the command line type python3 -m pip install pillow
+If you get an error saying:
+"ModuleNotFoundError: No module named 'PIL'" then from the command line type python3 -m pip install pillow

 I have tried this on Windows 10, Linux and Ubuntu on Win10 using WSL2.
 I think it should work on a Mac as well.